 The "Peace Sign Approach" empowers students to face adversity, grow in resilience, and solve their own social problems.
 It is an effective approach for bullying prevention, intervention, and response.

-The "Peace Sign Approach" is in harmony with Love & Logic, WhyTry Resilience Education, PBIS, Social and Emotional Learning, Character Education, The 7 Habits of Highly Effective People, Merrill's Strong Kids, Bucket Fillers, The Golden Rule, and wisdom from the ages.
+The "Peace Sign Approach" is in harmony with Love & Logic, WhyTry Resilience Education, PBIS, Social and Emotional Learning, Cognitive Behavioral Therapy, Character Education, The 7 Habits of Highly Effective People, Merrill's Strong Kids, Bucket Fillers, The Golden Rule, and other moral teachings.

 The anti-bullying industry calls programs that can reduce bullying by 20% a success.
 Unfortunately, for our students, that is still an 80% failure.
 Why is the success rate so low?
 Most programs assume that victims of bullying are powerless to change their situation.
 As a result of this thinking, programs focus on stopping "bullies" by establishing policies, encouraging reporting and punishment, and empowering bystanders.
 While all of these efforts are filled with good intentions, they fail to teach the victim how to solve their social problem, leaving them feeling hopeless while they wait for an outside process or person to change their situation for them.
 Instead of empowering the victim directly, these programs try to change the environment around the victim.
 This approach is costly, time-consuming and damaging to a child's self-esteem, self-confidence, and self-worth.